alencina-faa/Water-drop-method/README.rst

 `The BeeWare Project`_. **If you want to see more tools like Briefcase, please consider** `becoming a financial member of BeeWare`_.

-A colectios of scripts to implement the Water drop method to determine the strutural stability of soil aggregates
+A colection of scripts to implement the Water drop method to determine the strutural stability of soil aggregates

 .. _`Briefcase`: https://briefcase.readthedocs.io/
 .. _`The BeeWare Project`: https://beeware.org/